 When you’re eligible, you can enroll in Medicare Parts A and B – also known as Original Medicare – through the Social Security Administration (SSA).
 This can be confusing for some – why does the SSA handle Medicare?
 Does that make Social Security benefits and Medicare the same?
 No, Social Security and Medicare have key differences and eligibility varies, but these two benefit programs can impact each other.
 For instance, if you are already receiving Social Security or Railroad Retirement Board benefits you’ll automatically be enrolled.

-Original Medicare covers the essentials, but there are a lot of services that aren’t included – important things like prescription drug coverage, annual hearing and eye exams, care needed when traveling outside the United States and much more.
+Original Medicare covers the essentials, but there are a lot of services that aren’t included – important things like prescription drug coverage, annual hearing and routine eye exams, care needed when traveling outside the United States and much more.
 Services like these can be covered through private Medicare health plans and Medicare Part D prescription drug plans.

 There are a few different times you can enroll in Medicare and a Medicare plan throughout the year.
 These are called enrollment periods.